echen0719/echen0719.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Repositories
 description: You are invited to check out my Github repositories.
 Most of these are for fun, but some of these are cool projects.
 Check them out!
-My main repo is **code-suite** which has all types of programs.
 If you find any issues, just tell me through Github Issues or email...
 nav: true
 nav_order: 4
 ---